 The implementation of the WTC Plan began in 2004 and will extend through 2020.
-The Memorial and Cultural Program portion of the redevelopment plan began in 2004 and will extend through 2018, including the planning, design, and development of a Performing Arts Center.
-Specific activities outlined in this Partial Action Plan began in 2004 with all allocated funds expended by 2015.
+The Memorial and Cultural Program portion of the redevelopment plan began in 2004 and will extend through 2017, including the planning, design, and development of a Performing Arts Center.
+Specific activities outlined in this Partial Action Plan will begin in 2004.

-The memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the Foundation, public investment, and investment that will be made by the cultural institutions that locate on the site.
+The memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the Foundation, public investment, and investment that will be made by the cultural institutions that are selected to locate on the site.

-The total estimated cost for this activity is \$11,004,000 which has been spent in full:
+The total estimated cost for this activity is up to \$11,004,000: